 Just be most excellent to each other!
 Please.

-Anyway a funny thing did happen, not only I’m commenting less on really negative things, I’m also doing some positive things.
+Anyway, a funny thing did happen, not only I’m commenting less on really negative things, but I’m also doing some positive things.

 I also dropped from some groups who have very negative people on them, instead of giving a shit about those persons, I’m now enjoying more gaming and other stuff I actually enjoy doing.